Sandra Locher Benguerel

-Sandra Locher Benguerel (6 September 1975, Solothurn, Switzerland) is an educator and politician of the Social Democratic Party of Switzerland (SP).
+Sandra Locher Benguerel (6 September 1975) is an educator and politician of the Social Democratic Party of Switzerland (SP).
 Since 2019, she is a member of the National Council, the lower house of the Swiss Parliament.

 Early life and education

 She was born in Solothurn in 1975 and was raised in Lüterkofen.
 In 1991, she enrolled in the vocational school in Solothurn from which she graduated in 1996.
 Following was a teacher for four years in Bettlach.
 In 2001 she settled in the Canton of Grisons where she learned the Romansh language.
 In Grison she was the educator primary school in Maladers and since 2005 she teaches a german romansh bilingual class.
 In 2015 she assumed the presidency of the LEGR, the teachers association of Grison a position she held until 2020.
 Aside she is a member of the board of the Vocational School of Grison.

 Political career

 Her interest for politics arose when at the age of eighteen years, she held a speech on occasion of the Swiss National Day the 1 August.
 In 2010 she was elected into the Grand Council of Grison in which she presided over its Commission of Education and Culture between 2010 and 2014.

 In the Federal Elections of 2019, she was elected into the National Council representing the SP for Grison.
 In the National Council she defended the politics of the mountainous cantons of Switzerland.